Grace Notes – April 19, 2018

 Thanks for wearing your name tags on Sundays!
 Kathy really appreciates it!

 Grace Visitations Teams

 Thank you to all who volunteer in this important service:

 April Team – Greg and Fran Rooker

-We are off to a very slow start this year with altar flower sign up.
-This has always been a responsibility for which parishioners have readily volunteered.
-It is a wonderful opportunity to honor the memory of someone or to give thanksgiving for someone or something in your life.
+Providing flowers on the altar is a wonderful opportunity to honor the memory of someone or to give thanksgiving for someone or something in your life.
 Won't you help us provide flowers for the altar this year?

 There are a number of Sundays open.
 The sign-up sheet is on the bulletin board in the Parish Hall or you can call the office to see if certain Sundays are open and sign up via the phone.
 Please help us by signing up for a Sunday or two.

 Two Sundays - $40 (Sign up for two consecutive slots.The flowers from the 1st Sunday are picked up by Northside, refreshed, and returned for the 2nd Sunday)

 Contact Northside Flowers (540-639-9351) to order flowers and contact the office to place the dedication in the bulletin.